EventStore/documentation/docs/getting-started/introduction.md

 EventStoreDB is an event-native database designed specifically to store, process, and deliver application state changes, known as events.

-Each event captures a specific change in an application’s state, like placing an order, processing a payment, or shipping an item.
-By capturing these distinct, incremental updates, EventStoreDB provides a record of each step in a business process.
+Each event captures a specific change in the state say when an order is placed, payment is processed, or item is shipped.
+By capturing all these incremental updates, EventStoreDB provides a complete audit trail of a business process.

 EventStoreDB offers the following features: